Curriculum and Degree Options

 Students take online courses using the Blackboard learning management system.

 Janet Hudzicki, PhD, MLS(ASCP)cm, SM, is chair of the admissions committee for the department.
-She may be contacted via email: firstname.lastname@example.org with other questions you may have about the curriculum structure, etc.
+She may be contacted at firstname.lastname@example.org with questions about the curriculum, admission requirements, etc.